likarajo/covid19Sentiments/README.md

 This non-API method scrapes Twitter data based on Twitter search results by parsing the result page with a scroll loader, then calling to a JSON provider.
 While theoretically it can search through oldest tweets and collect data accordingly, the number of variables are limited to the layout of search results.

-1. Creating virtual environment and install *GetOldTweets3* package using pip
+1. Creating virtual environment (optional) and install *GetOldTweets3* package using pip
 ```bash
 python3 -m venv env
 source ./env/bin/activate